enkidevs/curriculum/General/Networking/the-ifconfig-command.md

 * `ipconfig`
 * `tracepath`
 * `netstat`
+* `ipconfig`

 ---
 ## Revision

-In order to view both, active and inactive connections, we need to use the flag ??? ?
+Which flag is used to show active and innactive connections ??? ?

 * `a`